 Q. Will the Backwashing Carbon Filter make my water taste great for drinking?

 A. If the water has a moderate to higher total dissolved solids content, then merely filtering the water of chlorine could improve taste, but many people will say the water still tastes "heavy" compared to purified water.
 Taste is very subjective, and the ability to taste varies widely from person to person.
-The higher the TDS level, particularly when it reaches over 500 ppm (the USEPA recommended aesthetic guideline) the more people will want to purify the water by using reverse-osmosis.
+The higher the TDS level, particularly when it reaches over 500 ppm (the USEPA recommended aesthetic guideline) the more people will want to purify the water by using reverse-osmosis or distillation.

 Q. Will the Backwashing Carbon Filter remove parasites or cysts?